Vynokris/RandomMaze3D/README.md

 <br>

 ### interactable.hpp defines:
-- an interactable object class
-- this creates a position at which the player can press a key to interact with the object
+- an interactable object class, which creates a position where the player can press a key to interact with the object
-- the interaction function returns true when the player interacts with the object
+- a function that returns true when the player interacts with the object